johnridesabike/johnridesabike.github.io/content/software/chessahoochee/index.md

 ### Source code

 All code is [GPL v3.0 licensed](https://github.com/johnridesabike/chessahoochee/blob/master/LICENSE) which allows anyone the freedom to download and modify it.
-I welcome contributions in code, suggestions, or bug reports.
-[This document in the repository](https://github.com/johnridesabike/chessahoochee/blob/master/CONTRIBUTING.md) includes more details about the project’s goals and direction.
+I welcome contributions in code, as well as suggestions and bug reports.
+[Visit the repository page to get started](https://github.com/johnridesabike/chessahoochee/).